ehmicky/autoserver/docs/authorization.md

 Functions cannot use the variables `model`, `value`, `previousmodel` nor `previousvalue`.
-However, it is possible to target another attribute by using a `model.ATTRIBUTE` string as value, e.g.:
+However, it is possible to target another attribute by using a `model.ATTRIBUTE` string as value.

 ```yml
 collections: